-3.1.1 Do payments between payers located in any Member States and payees located in any other Member State (intra-EU payments) trigger the reporting obligation?
+3.1.1 Do payments between payers located in any Member State and payees located in any other Member State (intra-EU payments) trigger the reporting obligation?

-Yes, as long as the payers are located in a Member State and the payee receives more than 25 cross border payments, all cross-border payments are in the scope of the calculation of the threshold and of the reporting obligation.
-Payments executed from a payer in a Member State and a payee in the same Member State, do not fall under the reporting scope.
+Yes, as long as the payers are located in a Member State and the payee receives more than 25 cross border payments in a given calendar quarter, all cross-border payments are in the scope of the calculation of the threshold and of the reporting obligation.
+Payments executed from a payer in a Member State and a payee in the same Member State (domestic payments), do not fall under the reporting scope.